toolbar23/rufa/README.md

 ```

 ### Target Kinds
-- `service`: long-running process that should be supervised and restarted according to policy.
+- `service`: long-running process that rufa supervises and restarts automatically when needed.
 - `job`: one-shot task with optional `timeout_seconds`; no automatic restart.

 ### Target Types